 The financial statements of the Bank's FCDU have been prepared in accordance with the reporting guidelines of the BSP.
-In general, the said guidelines as they relate to the preparation and presentation of the FCDU financial statements of banks, include all applicable Philippine Financial Reporting Standards (PFRSs), Philippine Accounting Standards (PAS), and interpretations approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and adopted by the SEC, except with respect to the determination and translation of functional currency as discussed in Note 11.6.
+In general, the said guidelines as they relate to the preparation and presentation of the FCDU financial statements of banks, include all applicable Philippine Financial Reporting Standards (PFRS) Accounting Standards, except with respect to the determination and translation of functional currency as discussed in Note 11.6.